team10nb/i-can-sort/CONTRIBUTING.md

 ├── TestLog_InputBar.md
 └── TestPlan_InputBar.md

-In InputBar.jsx, please write your name and purpose as follow.
+In source code like *InputBar.jsx*, please write your name and purpose as follow.

 ```js
 /*